 The Group has a 40% ownership in SML and has recognised its share of SML's results since its formal incorporation in May 2016.
-The earnings of SML include fair value adjustments in relation to the discounting of the financial asset of Lucapa reflected under note 7c.
+The earnings of SML include fair value adjustments in relation to the discounting of the financial asset of Lucapa reflected under note 8c.

-The contingent liability relates to additional income tax potentially payable following a recent change to the Angolan Industrial Tax Code in respect of the treatment of unreleased foreign exchange gains and losses due to movements between the United States dollar and the Angolan kwanza.
-SML's tax for the year has been recognised based on external advice obtained.
-A ruling from the Angolan tax office has been requested in this regard and is being awaited.
+The contingent liability in 2022 relates to additional income tax potentially payable following a recent change to the Angolan Industrial Tax Code in respect of the treatment of unreleased foreign exchange gains and losses due to movements between the United States dollar and the Angolan kwanza.
+SML's tax for both years has been recognised based on external advice obtained.
+Confirmation has been received in the current year from the Angolan tax office that this treatment is correct.